 Texas Wesleyan University maintains a nurse-directed Health Services office (located in West Village, 110) to promote a positive and balanced lifestyle for every student.

 Confidential assessments are provided at no additional cost.
-Please call 817-531-4875 for an appointment.
+Please call 817-531-4875 or use Microsoft Bookings to schedule an appointment.

 For information regarding health insurance for students, please see the Student Health Insurance Plan Informational.